South Australia

 Children 7 to under 16 years (all restraint types)

-The driver is exempt from transporting a child in an Australian standard car seat or vehicle seatbelt, providing:
+The driver is exempt from transporting a child or young person in an Australian standard car seat or vehicle seatbelt, providing:

 * the driver is carrying a medical certificate that states the person should not wear a seatbelt because of a disability or medical condition